modularml/mojo/proposals/stdlib-extensions.md

 There are roughly 3 maintainers currently reviewing and merging pull requests in the Mojo stdlib.
-This is because contributor's code then goes into the internal monorepo where there is sensitive Modular code.
+This is because contributor's code then goes into the internal monorepo where there is sensitive Modular code, so new maintainers cannot be external to Modular.

 Most of the pull requests made are about new functions/structs.